How should I take control of my investments?

 These investment costs are a drag on the performance of your portfolio.
 Many older plans may have charges that were legitimate when you took them out, but are not commonplace now.

 Consolidating your investments allows us to contrast and compare the numerous fees, costs and charges that you are currently paying with the systems and fee structures that are available now.

 4. To ensure consistent investment policies

-Over the years you have collected numerous investments that may have been a good idea at the time, but – when viewed as a whole – represent a confused mix of assets that overlap or clash within the overall structure.
+Over the years you have collected numerous investments that may have been a good idea at the time, but – when viewed as a whole – represent a confusing mix of assets that overlap or clash within the overall structure.

-Modern systems allow us to work with you to select an overall investment policy based on your long-term needs, risk profile, time-frame and experience.
+Modern systems allow us to work with you to select an overall investment policy based on your long-term needs, risk profile, time frame and experience.
 We can then replicate this across the different investments you have, whether unit trusts, ISAs, investment bonds, pensions and so on.

 This approach ensures that you have the same investment policy applied to all and that your risk is now managed professionally.

 5. To reduce risk